EchidnaEducacion/echidna-fab-test/README.md

 ### Preparation
 1. Once the program is uploaded, open the Serial Monitor: `Tools > Serial Monitor`
 2. Set the speed to **9600 baud** in the lower right corner
+3. Have jumper wires or a wire ready for testing the IO pins
-3. Make sure you have the board in a space where you can:
+4. Make sure you have the board in a space where you can:
    - See the LEDs clearly
    - Hear the buzzer (adjust the volume potentiometer if necessary)
    - Move the joystick
    - Tilt the board
    - Cover the LDR sensor
    - Make noise near the microphone
+   - Access pins A2, D4, D7, D8 and GND for the IO pins test

 ### Test Sequence